pradeeban/mediator/docs/source/sections/progapi/Create.rst

 Create Replica Set
 ******************

-Replica sets can be created using a POST call.
+Replica sets can be created using a POST call following the format of,

+/POST

+/replicasets

 Sample POST request
 ###################